josh-works/josh-works.github.io/_posts/2018-05-17-recommended_reading_original_list.md

 crosspost_to_medium: false
 categories: [reading]
 tags: [books, reading]
-permalink: recommended-reading-part-two
+permalink: recommended-reading-original-list
 ---

 I like to read, and I often recommend books to others.
-I used to have a very different list of recommended books, but they come and go with time.[^books-change]
+I used to have a very different list of recommended books, but they come and go with time.
+This list is sorta 'older', circa 2021. [^books-change] A newer/different list is available [here]({{ site.baseurl  }}{% link _pages/recommended-reading.md %})

 [^books-change]: I've read a few thousand books over my ~33 years on this planet.
 Here's the ones that have shaped me.
 I created this page in 2018, and the books on that list have gone mostly out of date.
 [Here's the git history for how this page has changed across time](https://github.com/josh-works/josh-works.github.io/commits/master/_posts/2018-05-17-recommended_reading.md).

 These are a collection of books that come up in conversation more often than others.

 I mention some books "pair well" with other books, just as certain wines pair well with a certain foods.
 The ideas contained within certain books may compliment (or contrast) the ideas listed in the "pairs with" book.
 I don't do affiliate links.